Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 Technically, the only changes involved for a NumPy end user to port their code in PyTorch would be to update the import statement and refactor `np.` -> `xp.`.
 Here `xp` represents any array provider library compliant with the Array API.
-Doing something like this is duck soup compared to some other array interoperability protocols taking a much more convoluted approach.
+Doing something like this is extremely easy as compared to some other array interoperability protocols taking a much more convoluted approach.